tcollins6049/bluetooth_hive_connect/docs/code_review/views/Tabs.md

 Method used to read from a characteristic on the Raspberry Pi.
 Needs the UUID of the characteristic being read from.

 ### *writeCharacteristic()*
+Method used to write a given value to a characteristic on the Raspberry Pi.
+We are using this to change variable values in the beemon-config.ini file.

 ### *fetchData()*
+Method which calls readCharacteristic for each variable we want from the beemon-config.ini file.
+Used to get the current values from the file.

 ### *submitChanges()*
+Method which writes new values to variables in the config file.
+Only writes a value to the config file if the value has been changed.

 ### *handleSubmit()*
+Method called when the submit button is pressed.
+Checks if any variables have been changed to make sure were not needlessly updating variables.
+If variables have been changed then it shows the 'are you sure' modal.
+If the user then presses 'yes' then submitChanges() is called to update the variables.